Instead of trying to predict the future of email marketing, we think it’s more productive to share the ways you can win in 2019.

 Dynamic Content: Target certain sections of your email to a distinct audience.

-Social Media Blocks: Integrate FB, Twitter or Instagram directly into your email.
+Social Media Posts: Integrate FB, Twitter or Instagram directly into your email.

 Embedded Surveys: Subscribers can take surveys without leaving an email.